ShuZou-personal/Normalizingflow_point_MAE/README.md

 The model uses both labelled and unlabeled data to learn an explicit model of joint distribution over objects and labels

 [Point-BERT: Pre-training 3D Point Cloud Transformers with Masked Point Modeling](https://arxiv.org/abs/2111.14819)

+### General Idea:

+First idea: on improving the masking.

+First of all, using the normalizing flow to convert the samples from gaussian distribution into point cloud distribution.

+Making use of the gaussian distribution can probably increase the randomness or effectiveness of the masking because it is more uniform in Gaussian.

+Second idea:
+Semi-Conditional Normalizing Flows for Semi-Supervised Learning told us that the use of joint distribution of samples and label.

+Thrid idea:
+Using the normalizing flow to directly learn the distribution of different class of the point cloud.

+Which probably be a idea of implemting in classification problem.